 A Book for Non-Science Majors

-Chemistry in Context: Applying Chemistry to Society, 9th Edition, is the newest edition of a successful, issues-based curriculum developed by the American Chemical Society for non-science majors at the college level.
+Chemistry in Context, 9th Edition, is the newest edition of a successful, issues-based curriculum developed by the American Chemical Society for non-science majors at the college level.
 The book teaches students chemistry in the context of their own lives and examines world issues through a science lens.
 This book is available in print and as an ebook.

 New Activities & Contexts

 The ninth edition includes new simulations that allow students to, for example, better understand spectroscopy methods, manipulate variables to investigate properties of the electromagnetic spectrum, and learn more about nanoparticles in sunscreen.
 Activities that compliment these web-based applets are included in the text to maximize teaching and learning benefits.